masada-tea/nikisoftblog/README.md

  - Comes with an admin UI with notifications and the stream of people you follow
  - Allows you to attach files to your notes
    - Privacy-aware image upload endpoint that strip EXIF meta data before storing the file
- - No JavaScript, **that's it**.
-Even the admin UI is pure HTML/CSS
- - Easy to customize (the theme is written Sass)
-   - mobile-friendly theme
-   - with dark and light version
  - Microformats aware (exports `h-feed`, `h-entry`, `h-cards`, ...)
  - Exports RSS/Atom/[JSON](https://jsonfeed.org/) feeds
     - You stream/timeline is also available in an (authenticated) JSON feed